EnigmaCurry/dry_agent/README.md

 self-hosted Docker platform. `dry_agent` provides a central location to manage all of your remote Docker contexts and services.

-This software is in development and is pre-alpha.
+This software is in development and is unstable.

-## Features

- * `dry_agent` is a Podman containerized workstation designed to manage _remote_ Docker hosts.
-It does not require Docker itself.
+## Use `dry_agent` as your Docker Workstation

+Within the d.rymcg.tech framework, you have two kinds of computers:

+ * Server - servers are dedicated machines that only runs Docker.
+You treat these machines as cattle (not pets).
+You never log in here.
+   You only remote control these machines via `docker` commands from the Workstation.

+ * Workstation - workstations are machines that you run d.rymcg.tech and/or `docker` commands _from_.
+This is where you edit your service configurations for all of your Docker servers, and where you do all of your admin tasks.
+One workstation typically controls several remote server contexts.

+`dry_agent` serves the role of the Workstation, and installs itself into a Podman container. `dry_agent` does not run your service containers directly -- it only controls _remote_ Docker servers over SSH.
+You can install `dry_agent` on any machine that has Podman -- it does not require Docker itself.

- * `dry_agent` can be installed either to a workstation (localhost) or to a server (for use by authenticated remote browser clients).
+ * `dry_agent` containers can be installed locally for private use or to a server for wider (public?) access.

- * `dry_agent` uses Podman rootless, it does not require root access.
+ * `dry_agent` uses Podman rootless, it does not require root access to run (although it will have `root` access to your _remote_ Docker servers, so the security of `dry_agent` is still critical).

  * `dry_agent` offers both a web application with embedded terminal _and_ an SSH service.
 It is fully usable by either method.